After you start the game, this will be the first thing you'll see. This is the server list menu.

 Click this button to toggle the Court Record, where the evidence for the current zone you are in is saved.
 You can add, edit, delete or present evidence from within this menu.

-This button will toggle the OOC (Out-Of-Character) chat.
+This gray box is called the Out-Of-Character, or short for OOC, chat.
 You can chat with other players without interrupting ongoing cases, or use server commands.
-Available server commands will be shown just in a few moments.
+Some common server commands are shown below.

 7. Volume sliders

 They adjust the volume for the three elements in the game: Music, sounds, and chat blips.